codex-team/hawk.php/README.md

 ## Monolog support

 If you want to use Hawk Catcher with Monolog simply add a handler.
-It catches provided errors and exception.
-Common string logs will be ignored.
+It catches provided errors/exception and ignores general logs.

 ```php
 $logger = new \Monolog\Logger('hawk-test');